About us

 We love writing and we love what happens when writers come together to share their work and grow in their skills.
 We were concerned when we began to see more and more good writers finding it hard to get support and to get published simply because they were unknown or did not have a platform.
 If someone writes well and has a story to tell we believe the world should hear their voice.
 This is why At the Edges exists.

-At the Edges is about community and relationship.
-We value and respect our environment and First Nations people.
-We like to give voice to those who are sidelined by society for whatever reason – those who live and work at the edges.
-We believe in living to flourish our world and in generativity.
-This is why we nurture emerging writers within a community.
-We advocate for peace, justice and mercy in our world.
-We also feel that this happens best locally.
-So we love our neighbourhood and try to be as involved as we can in our local place.
-We love asking the big questions about life – so we are interested in matters of philosophy and faith and we love to hear different viewpoints on spirituality.
+We advocate for peace, justice and kindness in our world.
+We also feel this starts locally.
+We love our neighbourhood and try to be as involved as we can in our local place.
+We love asking the big questions about life – we are interested in matters of philosophy and faith and love to hear different viewpoints on spirituality.
 We publish faith-based and non-faith-based writers.
-We are affirming of our LGBTQI+ community.

 We have many dreams for the future of At the Edges - we’d love you to join us in that dreaming.